djhunt-ibm/agentic-ai-client-bootcamp/usecases/ask-hr/assets/hands-on-lab-askhr.md

 12.1.
 For next steps, you need to create a deployment space using [this](deployment_space_creation.md) guide.)

-12.2 Save your agent by clicking on Save icon, then select "Save as".
+12.2 Save your agent by clicking the Save icon, then select "Save as".

 <img width="1000" alt="image" src="hands-on-lab-assets/image43.1.png">

-12.3 Select "Agent" in Agent type, check the checkbox ""View the project after saving", then click on "save".
+12.3 Select "Agent" in Agent type, check the checkbox ""View the project after saving", then click the "save" button.
 <img width="1000" alt="image" src="hands-on-lab-assets/image43.2.png">

-12.4 Click on the agent that just got created.
+12.4 Click on the agent that was just created.
 <img width="1000" alt="image" src="hands-on-lab-assets/image43.3.png">

 12.5 Click on "Edit".
 <img width="1000" alt="image" src="hands-on-lab-assets/image43.4.png">

-Your agent is saved, you  can make changes in it later if you want to experiment with it.
+Your agent is now saved and you can make changes later if you want to experiment with it.

 13. Click on “Deploy”.
-(For next steps ypu'll need a deployment space.
-If there are no deployment space you need to create one using  [this](deployment_space_creation.md) guide.)
+(For next steps you'll need a deployment space.
+If there are no deployment space, you need to create one using  [this](deployment_space_creation.md) guide.)

 <img width="1000" alt="image" src="hands-on-lab-assets/image44.png">

-14. Once you click on deploy, You need to create user api key.
-Click on "Create"
+14. Once you click on deploy, you need to create user api key.
+Click on "Create".
 <img width="1000" alt="image" src="hands-on-lab-assets/image44.0.1.png">

 14.1 You'll be directed to another webpage.
 Click on "Create a key".
 <img width="1000" alt="image" src="hands-on-lab-assets/image44.0.2.png">

-14.2 Once key is created, navigate back to deployment page.
+14.2 Once a key is created, navigate back to deployment page.
 Click on "reload".
 <img width="1000" alt="image" src="hands-on-lab-assets/image44.1.png">

 14.2  Enter Deployment name and select “Deployment Space”.